-Justin Kieffer enters his fifth season as an assistant under head coach John Haus at Lebanon Valley College in 2019-2020.
+Justin Kieffer enters his ninth season as an assistant under head coach John Haus at Lebanon Valley College in 2019-2020.

 Since joining the program in 2012, he has been a part of all day-to-day lacrosse operations, with duties that include opponent scouting reports, recruiting, travel logistics, team meals, fundraising, social media, practice construction, and film exchange and breakdown.
 On the field, Kieffer primarily works with the offensive personnel players, goalies, and face-off players.